Bavarian S 2/6: Design

-For the first time in Germany, a cast steel locomotive frame after American practice was used.
-This was lighter and more slender for the same degree of strength, and contributed to the locomotive's graceful, lightweight appearance.
+This locomotive was the first time a cast steel locomotive frame modeled after American practice was used in Germany.
+This was lighter and more slender for the same degree of strength and contributed to the locomotive's slender, lightweight appearance.

-While the locomotive was not disguised by a streamlined casing, a degree of air-smoothing was applied, with a conical smokebox front, a smoothly curved plate covering the area beneath the smokebox down to the buffer beam and out to the cylinders, and streamlined fairings around the stack and steam dome.
-The front of the cab was faired in to the boiler top and firebox sides in a smooth, streamlined curve.
+While the locomotive was not covered by a streamlined shell, a degree of air-smoothing was applied, with a conical smokebox front, a smoothly curved plate covering the area beneath the smokebox down to the buffer beam and out to the cylinders, and streamlined fairings around the stack and steam dome.
+The front of the cab was faired into the boiler top and firebox sides in a smooth, streamlined curve.

-A very large fire-grate area was provided, which gave the locomotive free-steaming qualities; its grate area was in fact larger than many later express passenger locomotives.
+A very large fire-grate area was provided, which gave the locomotive free-steaming qualities; its grate area was actually larger than many later express passenger locomotives.
 Only the Baden IV h 4-6-2 and DRG Class 45 2-10-2 locomotives ever had larger fireboxes in Germany; even the record-breaking DRG Class 05 4-6-4s had fireboxes no larger than the S 2/6.
 This was partly because Bavarian coal was of lower quality than that available in Prussia and elsewhere.
 Large ashpans extended down on both sides of the locomotive, between the driving wheels and trailing truck, allowing for long runs before they needed to be emptied.

 The S 2/6 was the first large Bavarian locomotive fitted with a superheater, and thus the one fitted was of cautiously small heating area.
 This was one of the few places in which the design could have been considered lacking.